Writer’s Suite

 Feature Additions

-- Settlement renderer and UI pass-through tweaks across Timeline, Notes, and Settlement panels for smoother cross-panel flow, less bureaucracy, more movement.
+- Settlement renderer and UI pass-through tweaks across Timeline/Notes/Settlement panels for smoother cross-panel flow (less bureaucracy, more movement).

-- Expanded Notes, Timeline, and Settlement interactions, with spec updates to reflect current behavior in plain view instead of behind a curtain.
+- Expanded Notes, Timeline, and Settlement interactions; spec updates to reflect current behavior (radical transparency, but make it fun).

 Mods